 Under the federal government’s new multi-year immigration levels plan, the admissions target for Canada’s Provincial Nominee Program is set at 61,000 for 2019, an increase of 6,000 over this year’s target of 55,000.

-Ontario’s three Express Entry-linked immigration streams have been by far the OINP’s most active this year, issuing 6,411 nominations.
+Ontario’s three Express Entry-linked immigration streams have been by far the OINP’s most active this year, issuing 6,411 Notifications of Interest (NOIs).

 The Express Entry system manages the pool of candidates for Canada’s three federal economic immigration categories — the Federal Skilled Worker Class, the Federal Skilled Trades Class, and the Canadian Experience Class.